flotiq/flotiq-docs/docs/Deep-Dives/Building-a-blog-in-3-minutes.md

 ## Define a Content Type

 First off - you will need to define how your content will be structured in Flotiq.
-Go to the `Content Type definitions` tab and choose `Blog Post` ([read more about predefined types](../panel/predefined-content-types.md/#blog-post)).
+For this particular project you will need our predefined `Blog Post` type ([read more about predefined types](../panel/predefined-content-types.md/#blog-post)).
+Go to the `Content Type definitions` tab and choose `Blog Post` .

 ![](../panel/images/TypeDefinitionsAddButton.png){:.border .width25 .center}